Jorge Carrera Andrade

 This solitude is nourished by books,

-solitary walks, pianos, and fragments of crowds,
+by walks, by pianos, by fragments of crowds,

 by cities and skies conquered by machines,

-sheets of foam
+by sheets of foam

-unfolding toward the limits of the seas.
+unfurling toward the edge of the sea.

 Everything has been invented,